 The way that you handle the negative reviews says a lot about your business.
 If you constantly defend your product or service, you’re not doing yourself any favors.
 Here are a few tips that you can use to learn how to deal with negative and positive reviews.

-Respond in a timely manner.
+Respond on time.
 You should respond within a few hours if you can.
 Otherwise, try to respond within 24 hours.
 Generally, you can set up email notifications.
 You will get an email every time that someone leaves a review on Yelp or Google Places.
 You should also set up email notifications for your social media accounts.

 When you work retail, you’re taught to always greet a customer with a smile, even when they have a complaint.
 This is more for you than for the customer.
 When you force yourself to smile, you give yourself a moment to clear your mind and put yourself at ease.
 You’re less likely to be defensive.

 If possible, handle negative comments privately.
-When a customer has a negative experience, respond them to a private message or through email.
+When some customers have a negative experience, respond them to a private message or through email.
 Choose whichever option is applicable.
 You should do your best to resolve their issue or complaint.
 In the event that you can’t find a solution, you don’t want to leave a public trial of the interaction.
 Keep the conversation private.

 If the issue is resolved satisfactorily, then leave a response on your public timeline.
-You could say something along the lines of, “I’m glad that we were able to resolve your issue.
-Thank you for your input.”
+You could say something like, “I’m glad that we were able to resolve your issue.
+Thank you for your comments.”
 This short follow-up message could elicit a positive response from the customer.
 This way, when prospective customers view your reviews, they’ll see that you do your best to resolve problems.

 Dealing with negative reviews is important.
 But, you shouldn’t forget about the positive reviews.
 When you receive praise, criticism, or positive feedback, you should offer your thanks.